MLlm-DR: Towards Explainable Depression Recognition with MultiModal Large Language Models: Experimental Results and Analysis

 \subsection{Baseline Methods}

-In our experiments, we introduce the following baseline methods for comparison: {\bf{1) CubeMLP}}\cite{cubemlp}: Utilizes multilayer perceptrons (MLPs) to perform feature fusion across multiple dimensions, enabling comprehensive interactions between modalities. {\bf{2) MulT}}\cite{mult}: A cross-attention-based multimodal fusion method designed to model interactions across different modalities. {\bf{3) MMFF}}\cite{MMFF}: Extracting multi-order factors from different modalities and their combinations, providing richer representational capacity for multimodal learning. {\bf{4) IIFDD}}\cite{iifdd}: Integrating intra-modality and inter-modality feature fusion frameworks for multimodal depression recognition. {\bf{5) HiQuE}}\cite{HiQuE}: Enhancing depression diagnosis accuracy by analyzing the importance weights of different questions within each modality. {\bf{6) LLaMA-3-8B}}\cite{llama}: Directly using the LLaMA-3-8B model to analyze dialogue content and generate evaluation results. {\bf{7) LoRA}}\cite{lora}: Fine-tuning the LLaMA-3-8B with the LoRA method using the training dataset. {\bf{8) P+W+A}}\cite{Harnessing}: Using prompts to guide LLMs in extracting textual features from transcripts, which are then fused with other modality features (AU, pose, gaze) for multimodal fusion.
+In our experiments, we introduce the following baseline methods for comparison: {\bf{1) CubeMLP}}\cite{cubemlp}: Utilizes multilayer perceptrons (MLPs) to perform feature fusion across multiple dimensions, enabling comprehensive interactions between modalities. {\bf{2) MulT}}\cite{mult}: A cross-attention-based multimodal fusion method designed to model interactions across different modalities. {\bf{3) MMFF}}\cite{MMFF}: Extracting multi-order factors from different modalities and their combinations, providing richer representational capacity for multimodal learning. {\bf{4) IIFDD}}\cite{iifdd}: Integrating intra-modality and inter-modality feature fusion frameworks for multimodal depression recognition. {\bf{5) HiQuE}}\cite{HiQuE}: Enhancing depression diagnosis accuracy by analyzing the importance weights of different questions within each modality. {\bf{6) P+W+A}}\cite{Harnessing}: Using prompts to guide LLMs in extracting textual features from transcripts, which are then fused with other modality features (AU, pose, gaze) for multimodal fusion. {{\bf 7) MMCL} \cite{MMCL}: captures enhanced and complementary features from both modality-common and modality-specific representations, which are then fused into a unified representation for emotion prediction.